cornell-ece5745/ece5745-S03-asic-eval/docs/index.md

     % make debug-cadence-innovus-place-route

-You can use the amobea workspace to help visualize how modules are mapped across the chip.
+You can use the design browser to help visualize how modules are mapped across the chip.
 Here are the steps:

  - Choose _Windows > Workspaces > Design Browser + Physical_ from the menu